amihajlovski/formula-champions/README.md

 ### Testing

-I tried to write as much tests as possible, to cover all component.
+Testing is done using the default Angular testing library (karma/jasmine).
 Tests can be run using:

 ```bash
 npm test